zgosalvez/github-actions-flutter-workflows/.github/README.md

 [`.github/workflows/cdelivery.yml`](workflows/cdelivery.yml)

-Also known as CDelivery (not to be mistaken with another CD, i.e., Continuous Deployment), Continuous Delivery reruns the same Flutter static and dynamic tests from the CI on *every push* to `main` and `release/v*`, then a pre-release draft is created or updated.
-This ensures that the protected branches are bug-free and drafted release is updated.
+Also known as CDelivery (not to be mistaken with another CD, i.e., Continuous Deployment), Continuous Delivery drafts a pre-release on *every push* to `main` and `release/v*`.
+This ensures that the drafted release is created or updated.
 Manually remove the pre-release mark after it has been deployed and released to the app store.

-*Note:* Since CDelivery reruns the `testing` job from CI, it will cost you additional runner minutes.
-If you are conscious of your budget and [require branches to be up to date before merging](https://docs.github.com/en/free-pro-team@latest/github/administering-a-repository/enabling-required-status-checks#:~:text=Require%20branches%20to%20be%20up%20to%20date%20before%20merging), you should comment the job out.

 [`.github/workflows/pull_request-opened.yml`](workflows/pull_request-opened.yml)